turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

        0            1           2
 ```

-We have a three element Array.
-Ruby arrays can grow and shrink, so if we added an element it'd usually go on the end:
+We have a three-element Array.
+Ruby arrays can grow and shrink, so if we added an element, it'd usually go on the end:

 ```plain
  -------------  ---------  ----------  -----------